lmcinnes/umap/README.rst

                           min_dist=0.3,
                           metric='correlation').fit_transform(digits.data)

 UMAP also supports fitting to sparse matrix data.
-This is currently experimental and may be slower than the eventual final implementation.

-Further details and tutorials are coming.
+For more details please see `the UMAP documentation <https://umap-learn.readthedocs.io/>`_

 ----------------
 Benefits of UMAP